 In this way, grassroots marketing is similar to viral or word-of-mouth advertising.
 Each is primarily concerned with creating content the target audience naturally wants to share.

-Social media is particularly important in grassroots marketing since the strategy relies on virality to succeed.
 By collaborating with an influencer or similar individual, the business has a cost-effective means of getting its message in front of a highly targeted audience.

 Implementing grassroots marketing